 6) AMF forwards SM message from SMF to NG-RAN

-The NG-RAN takes the decision whether to perform option A or B.
+The NG-RAN takes the decision whether to perform option A or B or C.

-Option A (e.g. used if the S-NSSAI-2 is preferred to be served by current FB-2):
+Option A (e.g. used if the S-NSSAI-2 is preferred to be served by current FB-2 and the FB-1 can accept the PDU session):

 7a) PDU Session establishment procedure on S-NSSAI-2 via RAN-1 as per current specifications.